-When considering the benefits of porcelain veneers over Lumineers, the cosmetic dentist’s artistic ability, preparation procedure and overall experience “is of utmost importance,” Sokolina said.
+When considering the benefits of porcelain veneers over Lumineers, the cosmetic dentist’s artistic ability, preparation procedure and overall experience “is of utmost importance”.

 One common misconception is that porcelain veneers always result in tooth sensitivity.

-“If done properly, there should be no sensitivity,” Sokolina said.
+According to Dr. Sokolina, “If done properly, there should be no sensitivity”

-Porcelain veneers also produce more natural looking teeth, and the contour is kinder to the gum, he said.
+Porcelain veneers also produce more natural looking teeth, and the contour is kinder to the gum.
 If the doctor is preparing the veneers well, he or she is adding an amount of porcelain that mirrors the amount of natural tooth that was removed, resulting in a natural look.

-Before undergoing either procedure, Sokolina reiterated, it is important to have proper records taken, which include, but are not limited to x-rays, preoperative impressions and bite analysis.
+Before undergoing either procedure, it is important to have proper records taken, which include, but are not limited to x-rays, preoperative impressions and bite analysis.

 Patients also should undergo a thorough consultation with a well-respected cosmetic dentist to go over the options, pros, cons, risks and benefits of the procedure in question.

-If you would like to learn more about Lumineers or porcelain veneers or you would like to schedule a consultation with Dr. Sokolina at her Clifton cosmetic dentistry office, please call: (973) 777-2731; or visit his web site: www.njperfectsmile.com.
+If you would like to learn more about Lumineers or porcelain veneers or you would like to schedule a consultation at Harmony Dental Arts with Dr. Maria Sokolina, please call: (973) 777-2731.

 Contact Harmony Dental Arts today to learn more about this advanced teeth straightening system.